alex-baumann-ur/TCGADownloadHelp/README.md

 ### 2.7.
 Start the pipeline
 - If you have done all previous steps, you can start the pipeline.
-- If you feel comfortable with using the command line only, you can run the script ["TCGA_pipeline_python.py"](TCGA_pipeline_python.py) in an environment with working Python, [pandas](https://anaconda.org/anaconda/pandas), and [pyyaml](https://anaconda.org/conda-forge/pyyaml) packages.
+- If you feel comfortable with using the command line only, you can run the [Python scripts](scripts_TCGA_pipeline) in an environment with working Python, [pandas](https://anaconda.org/anaconda/pandas), and [pyyaml](https://anaconda.org/conda-forge/pyyaml) packages (such as prepared [here](envs/python_env.txt)).
+You can either run the [full Python script](scripts_TCGA_pipeline/full_TCGA_pipeline_python.py) or one by one numerically.
-- Otherwise, you can activate your conda environment with the installed Jupyter Notebook package.
+- Otherwise, you can activate your conda environment with the installed Jupyter Notebook package to use the Jupyter Notebook.
 ```
 conda activate <name_of_environment>
 ```